Terms and Conditions

 Need to return something?
 Here's some helpful information.

-Before returning an item, please read about returns in the "Your rights" section.
+You can return most items for any reason, with some exceptions.
+Before returning an item, please read about returns and exceptions in the "Your Rights" section.

 Please complete the returns part of the advice note that came with your order.
 This helps us understand why you are returning the item and helps us provide your refund quickly.